 Engaging

-Each unit from Seeds to Solutions helps students do sense-making individually and as a class, rather than simply following directions from textbooks or teachers.
+Each unit in Seeds to Solutions instructional materials help students do sense-making individually and as a class, rather than simply following directions from textbooks or teachers.
 This engaging approach teaches students how to think, not what to think.

 - Explores real environmental issues in California